This post may contain affiliate links. Please read our disclosure policy.

 Since it’s pretty obvious that hormones are what cause hormonal acne, the solution is finding what’s messing with your hormones and which are imbalanced.

-1. Gut Imbalances
+1. Gut and Liver Issues

 Healthy gut bacteria also enhance GABA activity, which can help to balance mood and stress.
 GABA is a naturally occurring amino acid that works as a neurotransmitter in your brain and supports progesterone production.